pulzze/autoflow-documentation/docs/ids/action-file-list/fields/excluded-extensions.md

-Excludes all listed extensions.
+Determines which file extensions to exclude.
 This field is ignored if included-extensions contains any values.